 No one ever made me laugh like Roger Scruton.
 But his sense of humour was matched by his profound reflections on the transcendental, the sacred, and the tragic.
 He was a philosopher, a writer, a gifted musician, a novelist, a journalist, and a farmer whose writings on the land resemble whispered secrets from absent generations.
 Indisputably, he was what he always aspired to become: a man of letters.
 My hope is that Against the Tide provides not only ample proof of this, but is a testament to one man’s enviable ability to put language at the service of the good, the true, and the beautiful—even when, as so often in our world, these have been consigned to silence.

 Mark Dooley is an Irish philosopher, author and journalist.
 He is the former John Henry Newman Scholar in theology at University College Dublin, and is a Contributing Editor to The European Conservative magazine.
-His latest book, Against the Tide: The Best of Roger Scruton’s Columns, Commentaries and Criticism, is published by Bloomsbury.
+His books include The Politics of Exodus: Kierkegaard’s Ethics of Responsibility, The Philosophy of Derrida, Roger Scruton: The Philosopher on Dover Beach, Why Be a Catholic?, Moral Matters: A Philosophy of Homecoming, and Conversations with Roger Scruton.
+In 2022, he published Against the Tide: The Best of Roger Scruton’s Columns, Commentaries and Criticism.
+He is Sir Roger Scuton’s Literary Executor.

 This essay appears in the Spring 2022 edition of The European Conservative, Number 22: 66-70.